Reverse Integer

 Algorithm Steps

-variable to 0. - Loop while the input number
+- Loop while the input number xis not 0.

-is not 0. - In each iteration, get the last digit of
+- In each iteration, get the last digit of x(the "pop" operation).

 Remaining (x)